EduardoMVAz/Enigma_Encrypter/README.md

 \end{bmatrix}
 $$

+obs: although represented as row vectors, the one hots are column vectores, as described.

-* Then, for each letter represented by the $V_{27,1}$ vector, the encrypt function is called, which is used by the enigma function to shuffle the message.
+* Then, for each letter represented by the $V_{27,1}$ vector, the `encrypt` function is called, which is used by the enigma function to shuffle the message.

-* Multiplying a matrix m by an identity matrix results in m.
-Following this logic, multiplying a matrix by a permutated identity matrix results in a permutated m:
+* Multiplying a matrix $M$ by an identity matrix results in $M$ itself.
+Following this logic, multiplying a matrix by a permutated identity matrix results in a permutated $M$:

 $$
 \begin{bmatrix}